-From 2019 the human papillomavirus (HPV) vaccine will be given to boys and girls aged 12 to 13 years (school year 9) to protect against HPV-related cancers including cervical cancer (in girls) and cancers of the mouth, throat, anus and genitals (in boys and girls) and genital warts.
-This involves two immunisations over a period of about six months.
-Previously HPV vaccine was only offered to girls in year 9.
+If you are a girl you should have had the human papillomavirus (HPV) vaccine at age 12 to 13 years (school year 9) to protect you against genital warts and cervical cancer later in life.
+From 2014 this involves two immunisations over a period of about six months.
 For further information see www.helpprotectyourself.info